Metro Detroit: Tourism

-Tourism is an important component of the region's culture and economy, comprising nine percent of the area's two million jobs.
+Tourism is an important component of the region's culture and economy, providing about nine percent of the area's two million jobs.
 About 15.9 million people visit metro Detroit annually, spending about $4.8 billion.
 Detroit is the largest city or metro area in the U.S. to offer casino resort hotels (MGM Grand Detroit, MotorCity Casino, Hollywood Casino, and nearby Caesars Windsor).

-Metro Detroit is a tourist destination that easily accommodates super-sized crowds to events such as the Woodward Dream Cruise, North American International Auto Show, the Windsor-Detroit International Freedom Festival, 2009 NCAA Final Four, and Super Bowl XL.
+Metro Detroit is a tourist destination that easily accommodates super-sized crowds to events such as the Woodward Dream Cruise, North American International Auto Show, Youmacon, the Windsor-Detroit International Freedom Festival, 2009 NCAA Final Four, and Super Bowl XL.
 The Detroit International Riverfront links the Renaissance Center to a series of venues, parks, restaurants, and hotels.
 In 2006, the four-day Motown Winter Blast drew a cold weather crowd of about 1.2 million people to Campus Martius Park area downtown.

 Detroit's metroparks include fresh water beaches, such as Metropolitan Beach, Kensington Beach, and Stony Creek Beach.
 Metro Detroit offers canoeing through the Huron-Clinton Metroparks.
 Sports enthusiasts can enjoy downhill and cross-county skiing at Alpine Valley Ski Resort, Mt.
 Brighton, Mt.
 Holly, and Pine Knob Ski Resort.

 The Detroit River International Wildlife Refuge is the only international wildlife preserve in North America that is located in the heart of a major metropolitan area.
 The Refuge includes islands, coastal wetlands, marshes, shoals, and waterfront lands along 48 mi of the Detroit River and Western Lake Erie shoreline.

 Metro Detroit contains a number of shopping malls, including the upscale Somerset Collection in Troy, Great Lakes Crossing Outlets in Auburn Hills, and Twelve Oaks Mall in Novi, all of which are draws for tourists.

 The region's leading attraction is The Henry Ford, located in the Detroit suburb of Dearborn; it is America's largest indoor-outdoor museum complex.

 The recent renovation of the Renaissance Center, and related construction of a state-of-the-art cruise ship dock, new stadiums, and a new RiverWalk, have stimulated related private economic development.
 Nearby Windsor has a 19-year-old drinking age with a myriad of entertainment to complement Detroit's Greektown district.
 Some analysts believe that tourism planners have yet to tap the full economic power of the estimated 46 million people who live within a 300-mile (480-km) radius of Detroit.